caseytechschool-cts/MIT-APP-INVENTOR-TUTORIAL/Tutorial#1/readme.md

 11. **Congratulations, you are done!** Test your app to see the logic in action.

 ## Testing the app
-There are a few different ways you can test the app.
-Here, I will show you the easiest way of testing the app.
-To test the app, **make sure your laptop and tablet/mobile devices are connected on the same Wi-Fi network.**
+Testing your app is a crucial step in ensuring its functionality.
+Here is the simplest way to test your app.
+Ensure that your laptop and tablet/mobile devices are connected to the same Wi-Fi network.

-Follow the following steps to test the app.
+Follow these steps to test the app:

-1. Click on the `Connect` and choose `AI Companion`.
-It will generate a QR code.
+1. Click on `Connect` and select `AI Companion`.
+This action generates a QR code.

     ![MIT3](media/MIT%20App%20Inventor_3.png)

-2. On your phone/tablet, open the `MIT AI2 Companion` app and click `scan QR code`.
+2. Open the `MIT AI2 Companion` app on your phone/tablet and choose `Scan QR code`.
-3. Point your camera at the QR code and hold it until it finishes.
+3. Point your camera at the QR code and hold it until the scanning process is complete.
-4. Your app should load on your mobile device and it shoud work.
+4. Your app should load on your mobile device, and it should now be operational.

----
+This method provides a quick and efficient way to test your app on a physical device, allowing you to experience its functionality as intended.

 ## Extension activity 1
 You may notice that the show/hide button jumps up and down on the screen when you click on it.
 Though, it is not a big problem but it does not feel good.
 Remember what I mentioned earlier about user experiences?
 You need to provide a smooth experience to your user.
 Certainly, this app fails to deliver it.
 So it is the time to fix it.
 Let's do it!